 The Fibromuscular Dysplasia Program at the Massachusetts General Hospital Vascular Center provides patients with specialized care for Fibromuscular Dysplasia (FMD).
 Massachusetts General Hospital is one of the only hospitals in the United States to bring together a multidisciplinary team of clinicians dedicated to diagnosing, treating and helping patients manage FMD.
 For more information, visit www.massgeneral.org/FMD or call 877-644-8346.

-The University of Virginia Fibromuscular Dysplasia program is a multi-disciplinary clinic co-ordinated by Vascular Medicine physician Aditya Sharma who in conjunction with vascular interventional radiologists, vascular neurologists, vascular surgeons and other specialties provide state of the art diagnostic and therapeutic options to treat people with FMD.
+The University of Virginia Fibromuscular Dysplasia program is a multi-disciplinary clinic coordinated by Vascular Medicine physician Aditya Sharma who in conjunction with vascular interventional radiologists, vascular neurologists, vascular surgeons and other specialties provide state of the art diagnostic and therapeutic options to treat people with FMD.
 The program is very active with the registry and other research related to FMD.
-Please call Frank @ 434-243-4763 to make an appointment to be seen.
+Please call 434-243-1000 to schedule an appointment.